Data quality firewall: Features and functionality

 A data quality firewall guarantees database accuracy and consistency.
-This application ensures that only valid and high quality data enter the system, which means that it obliquely protects the database from damage; this is extremely important since database integrity and security are absolutely essential.
+This application ensures that only valid and high quality data enter the system, or in some cases the parameter of the organization.
+The data firewall obliquely protects the database or data lake from damage; this is extremely important since database integrity and security are absolutely essential.
 A data quality firewall provides real time feedback information about the quality of the data submitted to the system.

 The main goal of a data quality process consists in capturing erroneous and invalid data, processing them and eliminating duplicates and, lastly, exporting valid data to the user without failing to store a back-up copy into the database.
 A data quality firewall acts similarly to a network security firewall.
 It enables packets to pass through specified ports by filtering out data that present quality issues and allowing the remaining, valid data to be stored in the database.
 In other words, the firewall sits between the data source and the database and works throughout the extraction, processing and loading of data.

 It is necessary that data streams be subject to accurate validity checks before they can be considered as being correct or trustworthy.
 Such checks are of a temporal, formal, logic and forecasting kind.